a

 (11) Right to an effective judicial remedy

-Without prejudice to any available administrative or extrajudicial remedy, including the right to lodge a complaint with a supervisory authority pursuant to Article 77 GDPR, you have the right to an effective judicial remedy if you consider that your rights under this Regulation have been infringed as a result of processing of your personal data that is not in accordance with this Regulation.
+Without prejudice to any available administrative or extrajudicial remedy, including the right to lodge a complaint with a supervisory authority in accordance with Article 77 of the GDPR, they have the right to an effective judicial remedy if they consider that their rights under this Regulation have been infringed as a result of the processing of their personal data that is not in accordance with this Regulation.

 Use of Matomo (formerly Piwik)

 (1) This website uses the web analysis service Matomo to analyse and regularly improve the use of our website.
-The statistics obtained allow us to improve our offer and make it more interesting for you as a user.
+We can use the statistics obtained to improve our offer and make it more interesting for you as a user.
 The legal basis for the use of Matomo is Art.
 6 para.
 1 sentence 1 lit. f GDPR.

-(2) For this evaluation, cookies are stored on your computer.
-The information collected in this way is stored exclusively on his server in [Deutschland].
+(2) Cookies are stored on your computer for this evaluation.
+The Controller stores the information collected in this way exclusively on its server in [Germany].
 You can set the evaluation by deleting existing cookies and preventing the storage of cookies.
 If you prevent the storage of cookies, we would like to point out that you may not be able to use this website to its full extent.
 The prevention of the storage of cookies is possible by the setting in your browser.
-The prevention of the use of Matomo is possible by removing the following check mark and thus activating the opt-out plug-in: [Matomo iFrame].
+Preventing the use of Matomo is possible by unchecking the following box and thus activating the opt-out plug-in: [Matomo iFrame].

 (3) This website uses Matomo with the extension “AnonymizeIP”.
-As a result, IP addresses are further processed in abbreviated form, so that direct personal reference can be excluded.
+As a result, IP addresses are further processed in an abbreviated form, so that a direct reference to a person can be ruled out.
 The IP address transmitted by your browser via Matomo will not be merged with other data collected by us.

-(4) The Matomo program is an open source project.
-Information from the third-party provider on data protection can be found under https://matomo.org/privacy-policy/.
+(4) The program Matomo is an open source project.
+Information from the third-party provider on data protection can be found at https://matomo.org/privacy-policy/.

 Use of social media plugins